itsAmeMario0o/TerraGuardTuts/Networking/Terraform/README.md

 2. Terraform is working on your system `terraform -v`

-3. Create a new file called `terraform.tfvars`
+3. Create a new file in this directory called `terraform.tfvars`

     Paste the following: